graue70/ad-blog/content/post/project-aqqu-new.md

 There are many possible improvements, some of which are already implemented in the original Aqqu and need to migrated:

 1. At the moment, every question with at least one candidate is answered.
 It might make sense to implement a limit score which means that some questions stay un-answered.
+This feature could be tested with the dataset `annotated_wd_data_test.txt` (see section <a href="#dataset">Dataset</a> for an explanation of the file) which also contains questions which are not answerable with wikidata.
-1. The ranking is currently done by hard-coded scoring rules.
-The score should be calculated by some machine learning algorithm, possibly using neural networks.
+1. The ranking is currently done by manually determined, hard-coded scoring rules.
+The score should instead be calculated by some machine learning algorithm, possibly using neural networks.
 There are also probably some more features which would help the ranking process.
 1. At the moment, we use only query templates with one triple.
 This should be generalized.
 This would also mean that Aqqu-New would not have to rely solely on the truthy version of wikidata, making questions like `Who has been chancellor of Germany?` (as opposed to `Who is chancellor of Germany?`) possible.
 (Note that the dataset that we use only contains the mentioned ERT and TRE patterns.
 For training and testing other templates, we would need another dataset.)
 1. There is no answer-type matching.
 This means that it is hard to differentiate between questions like `Where was Angela Merkel born?` and `When was Angela Merkel born?`.
 The current pipeline will give both answers the same score because both candidates have the exact same feature values.
 1. Some queries take a long time to complete.
 This is due to the pattern matcher sending lots of sparql queries to the backend in case lots of entities were matched.
 These are some ideas for how the problem could be solved:
-  1. We could drop some of the entity matches before doing the pattern matching.
+  1. We could drop some of the irrelevant entity matches before doing the pattern matching.
   1. We could try to lower the amount of queries that need to be sent to the sparql backend by combining multiple queries into one.
   1. Another option would be to pre-compute patterns for entities, but this might not be feasible for all entities due to the amount of disk space that would require, especially when adding more templates.
 1. There are some cases where data is duplicated in wikidata which means that two different queries would lead to the correct answer.
 (The Bulgaria example above is such a case.
 Wikidata knows both that Sofia is the capital of Bulgaria and that Bulgaria has the capital Sofia.
 The symmetric relation 'married to' is another example where this occurs.)
 Instead of returning two identical results (originating from different query candidates), maybe it would make sense to combine the results into one (possibly with a higher score)?